codeamancoder/mimzaorg/wp-content/plugins/adsense-now-lite/readme.txt

 == Change Log ==

+* V6.10: Compatibility with WP4.6.
+Many accumulated fixes and changes.
+Releasing the sunset version.
+[Oct 12, 2016]
 * V6.00: Compatibility with WP4.5.
 [Apr 12, 2016]
 * V5.97: Improvements in the Google Translator interface.
 Compatibility with multisite installaton of subdomain type.
 [Feb 28, 2016]
 * V5.96: Minor interface and documentation changes.
 [Feb 25, 2016]